A short review on Improvements and stability for some interpolation inequalities

 with

 Since the function $p\mapsto h(p)$ is monotone increasing and concave on $[0,1/2]$, it holds that

 Thus, with $\kappa^{\rm pos}$ denoting the constant from Step 1,

 This proves the inequality in the general case, with $\kappa = \frac12\, \min\big\{\kappa^{\rm pos},\, 2\,\pi\, \ln 2 \big\}$.
 It is straightforward to verify that $\kappa = \beta\,\pi/2$, $\beta$ being the constant in the statement of Theorem \ref{main}.
-This ends our second proof of Theorem \ref{logsob} \end{proof}
+This ends our second proof of Theorem \ref{logsob}. \end{proof}

-{ \Emph{Acknowledgements.}\/ Partial support through US National Science Foundation grants DMS-1954995 (R.L.F.) and DMS-2154340 (M.L.), as well as through the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Germany's Excellence Strategy EXC-2111-390814868 (R.L.F.) and through TRR 352 – Project-ID 470903074 (R.L.F.), the French National Research Agency (ANR) project {\it Conviviality} (ANR-23-CE40-0003, J.D.) and the European Research Council under the Grant Agreement No. 721675 (RSPDE) {\it Regularity and Stability in Partial Differential Equations} (A.F.).}\\ { \copyright~2024 by the authors.
+{ \Emph{Acknowledgements.}\/ Partial support through US National Science Foundation grants DMS-1954995 (R.L.F.) and DMS-2154340 (M.L.), as well as through the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Germany's Excellence Strategy EXC-2111-390814868 (R.L.F.) and through TRR 352 – Project-ID 470903074 (R.L.F.), the French National Research Agency (ANR) project {\it Conviviality} (ANR-23-CE40-0003, J.D.) and the European Research Council under the Grant Agreement No. 721675 (RSPDE) {\it Regularity and Stability in Partial Differential Equations} (A.F.).\\ The authors are grateful to an anonymous referee for a careful rereading which helped to improve the manuscript.}\\ { \copyright~2024 by the authors.
 Reproduction of this article by any means permitted for noncommercial purposes. \hbox{\href{https://creativecommons.org/licenses/by/4.0/legalcode}{CC-BY 4.0}}}